 On the left is an example of the original left-hand navigation for the class of 2021.

-On the right isis an example of the modified left-hand navigation for the class of 2023.
-To accommodate any campus-specific needs, all three campus stakeholders agreed that the top part should remain the same and anything below is ‘fair game,’ within reason (i.e. we don’t want to have a left-hand navigation that is too long).
+On the right is an example of the modified left-hand navigation for the class of 2023.
+To accommodate any campus-specific needs, all three campus stakeholders agreed that the top section “above the line” should remain the same and anything below is ‘fair game,’ within reason (i.e. we don’t want to have a left-hand navigation that is too long).